WorldPop Global Demographic Data

 Start: Jan 2023

-Planning for elections, disease incidence rates, assessing exposure to natural hazards, measuring demand for services, modelling epidemic spreads, and monitoring progress towards development goals—underlying these activities and others is the need for contemporary, accurate, and reliable subnational level data on population sizes and demographic characteristics.
-Through the integration of ‘traditional’ data from censuses, official estimates and projections, and surveys with digital administrative boundaries, satellite imagery, and geospatial environmental and infrastructure data, this project aims to fill emerging data gaps to improve the spatial detail, timeliness, consistency, and accuracy of demographic data.
+Planning for elections, disease incidence rates, assessing exposure to natural hazards, measuring demand for services, modelling epidemic spreads, and monitoring progress towards development goals – underlying these activities and others is the need for contemporary, accurate, and reliable subnational level data on population sizes and demographic characteristics.
+Through the integration of ‘traditional’ data from censuses, official estimates and projections, and surveys with digital administrative boundaries, satellite imagery, and geospatial environmental and infrastructure data, this project filled emerging data gaps and improved the spatial detail, timeliness, consistency, and accuracy of demographic data.

-The substantial growth in use of WorldPop demographic data, particularly for health, humanitarian- and development-related applications, models and platforms, has led to a major rise in custom requests for maintenance and updates, and in particular, projections beyond 2020.
-This project will meet the growing demand from the scientific, operational and governmental communities that are reliant on our data.
-Multiple organisations that already rely on our global data, including most UN agencies, the World Bank, Wellcome Trust, Esri, GAVI, Google, The Global Fund, GRID3, CHAI and USAID, have requested updates and improvements.
-It is anticipated that the outputs will be readily adopted and integrated into workflows by them.
+The substantial growth in use of WorldPop demographic data, particularly for health, humanitarian- and development-related applications, models and platforms, led to a major rise in custom requests for maintenance and updates, and in particular, projections beyond 2020.
+This project met the growing demand from the scientific, operational and governmental communities that are reliant on our data.
+Multiple organisations that already rely on our global data, including most UN agencies, the World Bank, Wellcome Trust, Esri, GAVI, Google, The Global Fund, GRID3, CHAI and USAID, had requested updates and improvements.

-The project will address our commonly received categories of requests.
-These include small area updates (including forecasts) and increased age group breakdown flexibility.
-In each case, the project will focus on ensuring that our global mapping work is updated, made more accessible, and include improved documentation.
-We will also maximise opportunities for training, co-development of methods and use of the data.
+The project addressed our commonly received categories of requests.
+These included small area updates (including forecasts) and increased age group breakdown flexibility.
+In each case, the project focused on ensuring that our global mapping work was updated, made more accessible, and included improved documentation.
+We also improved opportunities for training, co-development of methods and use of the data.

 Project outputs include: